ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 ## Framework in action

+If I were to put these three principles in a diagram, it would look like this:

 <!-- solution diagram using framework words -->

 <!-- solution diagram using Prodigy recipes -->

 ### Annotation is king